mahaloz/decompilation-wiki/docs/fundamentals/cfg_recovery/lifting.md

 # Program Lifting

+## Introduction
 In program lifting, disassembly is converted into an intermediate language (IL)[^1], which is also referred to as an intermediate representation (IR).
+Converting disassembly to an IL allows decompiler developers to make optimizations on the IL level which apply to multiple architectures.

-There exist many ILs for analysis of programs, but some of the most notable for decompilation are tied to binary analysis.
+There exist many ILs for analysis of programs, but some of the most notable ones for decompilation are tied to binary analysis.
 Most binary analysis platforms that have created or used an IL often follow the same techniques but mostly differ in their later use of ILs[^1][^2][^3][^4].
-One such use is recompilation of decompilation, which can be made easier by lifting to compiled ILs like LLVM-IR[^5][^6].
+One such use is recompilable decompilation, which can be made easier by lifting to compiled ILs like LLVM-IR[^5][^6].

+Similar to static analysis, most ILs used in decompilation support some form of static single assignment (SSA) since it simplifies some analyses[^7].

 ## Example Lifted Program
-Below is some example x86 assembly:
+Below is some example x86 assembly of a simple C program:
 ```asm
 0000000000001129 <main>:
     1129:   f3 0f 1e fa             endbr64